November 23, 2020 — February 21, 2021

 Lex Brown, How to Find Belief in Life Again, 2020

 How To Find Belief in Life Again is a 36 minute audio essay with tools for listeners to reconnect to a feeling of belief in a time of uncertainty.
 Though it is non-religious and compatible with any belief system, it was specifically written for those who "do not believe in anything" and want to build an everyday sense of spirituality by focusing on the power and patterns of nature.
+The work is a specially commissioned work for Kunsthall Stavanger's website as part of the project #fromKStoyou.
 Read more here

 Margaret Tait, Happy Bees, 1954